somewordstoolate/Quicker/Q2CRBench-3/2021 ACR RA/desc.md

 ### Description

-Each clinical question is assigned a `PICO_IDX` (indicating the broader research topic) and a `SUB_PICO_IDX` (indicating its unique position within that topic).
+Each clinical question is assigned a `PICO_IDX`, which typically consists of one or two elements.
+The first element represents a broad research question, while the second element (if present) indicates a more specific sub-question.
 The relationship between files can be traced through these index values.

 If certain downstream files (e.g., evidence profiles) are missing for a given question, this reflects that the question did not progress to subsequent stages of guideline development due to limited or insufficient evidence.

 The `Search_Strategies` folder includes the exact queries used to perform literature searches in Ovid MEDLINE (These files are named according to the corresponding PICOs).

-The `Included_Studies_with_PMID.csv` file lists all studies that were included in the final guideline.
+The `Included_Studies_with_PMID.json` file lists partial studies that were included in the final guideline (all included studies could be found in the `Evidence_Profiles/paperinfo` directory).
 PMID identifiers are provided to facilitate retrieval.
 The `Date` column in this file reflects a search window one year earlier in our experiment than the actual search date in the original guideline, because Ovid MEDLINE does not support exact DD/MM search filtering.
+This file was used as the label set for the literature search and study selection experiments in Quicker.

 In the `Evidence_Profiles` directory: